 Defective anti-virus software is an ongoing annoyance!
 For example, anti-virus programs tend to suspect installers (or uninstallers) created with NSIS – which includes the LameXP setup program.
 But, of course, installers created with NSIS are perfectly legitimate.
 Thus, if your anti-virus program complains about the LameXP setup program, please ignore the nonsensical warning!
 Furthermore, it seems that some anti-virus programs accuse all "packed" executables of being malware.
 Nonetheless, using so-called "executable packers", e.g. UPX, is perfectly legitimate.
 Executable packers are commonly used by legitimate software, including numerous OpenSource projects – and so does LameXP.
 Thus, if your anti-virus program complains about the LameXP program file, because it has been "packed" by UPX, please ignore the nonsensical warning!

-Last but not least: Always keep in mind that LameXP is free software, i.e. the source codes of LameXP are freely available to everybody!
-Thus, in case that you do not trust the provided binaries of LameXP, you may scrutinize the LameXP source codes and then build your own binaries…
+Last but not least: Always keep in mind that LameXP is free software, which means that the source codes of LameXP are freely available.
+Everybody can easily see that there is no malware of any kind included in the LameXP source code!
+If you do not trust the provided binaries of LameXP, you may build your own binary directly from the LameXP source codes…

 An important fact to consider is, that, for the developer of a legitimate application, it is impossible to know why a specific anti-virus software may be misinterpreting his or her application as malware.
 That is because anti-virus programs generally are proprietary (ClosedSource) software – anti-virus companies don not publish their source codes or reveal their algorithms.
 Moreover, a zillion of different anti-virus programs exist nowadays.
 For these reasons, the application developer can not know what is going on "behind the scenes" in a particular anti-virus software.
 Consequently, any assumptions on the reasons that are causing the false positive would be nothing but pure speculation!
 Even worse, anti-virus software is updated frequently, so the reasons why the anti-virus software is misinterpreting the application as malware may change constantly!

 At this point, it should be clear that implementing workarounds for defective anti-virus software is not a viable option for application developers.
 Instead, since the false positive is an error (bug) in the particular anti-virus software, it can be fixed only by the developer of the anti-virus software.
 Therefore, it is important that you, the (paying) customer of the anti-virus company, contact the support team of the anti-virus company and report the problem to them!
 Most anti-virus companies provide ways to report false positives in a standardized way, e.g. by means of a webform.
 However, it is not possible to list them all here.
 So please refer to the anti-virus developer's web-site.
-Also, when reporting false positives, please be self-confident: As a paying customer, you can demand that false positives get fixed in a timely manner.
+Also, when reporting false positives, please be self-confident!
+As a paying customer, you can demand that false positives are fixed promptly.
 Otherwise, get your money back!

 During the startup procedure, the LameXP software has to perform a number of file-system operations.
 This can take a few moments.
 However, the startup procedure should never take longer than approximately 5 seconds.
 Even on our test system – Windows 7 running on an ancient Intel Core2 processor with 4 GB of RAM – the startup procedure takes only about 1.5 seconds.
 And that is with the "real-time protection" of Microsoft Security Essentials (MSE) enabled!
 If we disable the MSE "real-time protection" feature, the startup procedure takes less than 0.5 seconds.
 Unfortunately, it has been brought to our attention, that some other anti-virus products may slow down the startup procedure significantly!
 Startup delays of up to 20 seconds have been reported by users, which corresponds to a slow down factor of 40× – caused by the anti-virus software!